Precision Higgs Boson Probe of Type-II Seesaw Models: Precision Diphoton probe of the elusive parameter space

 The hadron collider experiments at the Tevatron ($\sqrt s=1.96$ TeV) and the LHC ($\sqrt s=7$, 8, and 13 TeV) have performed several measurements of the inclusive diphoton signal strength of the SM Higgs boson.
 A recent combined analysis of these measurements, presented in Ref.~\cite{Heo:2024cif}, reports a signal strength of $0.99 \pm 0.04$ for the combined Higgs production and $1.10 \pm 0.07$ for the combined $h \to \gamma\gamma$ decay.
 Consequently, from Eq.~\eqref{eq:mugg}, the combined $\mu_{h \to \gamma\gamma}$ is

 Here we analyze four benchmark scenarios reflecting different levels of precision in measuring $\mu_{h\to\gamma\gamma}$.
 The first scenario corresponds to the current global average~\eqref{eq:global}, while the remaining three represent anticipated improvements from future measurements/experiments: \begin{enumerate}[leftmargin=1.35em] \item Current: $\mu_{h \to \gamma\gamma} = 1.09 \pm 0.08$~\cite{Heo:2024cif}, \item HL-LHC (optimistic): $\mu_{h \to \gamma\gamma} = 1.00 \pm 0.019$~\cite{deBlas:2019rxi}, \item HL-LHC+FCC-ee/CEPC: $\mu_{h \to \gamma\gamma} = 1.00 \pm 0.013$~\cite{deBlas:2019rxi}, \item HL-LHC+10 TeV MuC: $\mu_{h \to \gamma\gamma} = 1.00 \pm 0.007$~\cite{Castelli:2025mqk}. \end{enumerate} Note that the central value for all future measurements is assumed to be consistent with the SM (which serves as a good reference point), while the precision of the future measurements is reflected in the error bar.
+We emphasize that the results presented in this work are driven primarily by the anticipated improvement in experimental precision, and are therefore robust against modest shifts in the assumed central value of $\mu_{h \to \gamma\gamma}$.

 The resulting allowed regions in the model parameter space are shown in Fig.~\ref{fig:corner}, where the model parameters are varied in the ranges shown.
 The white regions are already ruled out.
 The currently allowed region is shown in light blue, while projected future sensitivities are illustrated with progressively darker shades of blue: light blue (HL-LHC optimistic), normal blue (HL-LHC + FCC-ee/CEPC), and dark blue (HL-LHC + 10 TeV MuC).
-The present constraint---driven by the $\approx 8\%$ experimental uncertainty---still permits a wide swath of parameter space that is inaccessible to direct searches, particularly in the cascade-dominated region characterized by the sequential decay $H^{\pm\pm} \to H^{\pm} \to H^0/A^0$ (see the zoomed-in panel of Fig.~\ref{fig:corner}).
+The present constraint---driven by the $\approx 8\%$ experimental uncertainty---still permits a wide swath of parameter space that is inaccessible to direct searches, particularly in the cascade-dominated region characterized by the sequential decay $H^{\pm\pm} \to H^{\pm} \to H^0/A^0$ (see the enlarged panel of Fig.~\ref{fig:corner}).
 However, the progressively darker shaded regions illustrate how rapidly this region shrinks once percent-level precision is achieved.
-Note also that throughout the allowed region one finds $|\alpha| \sim v_\Delta / v_\Phi$, i.e., $\alpha$ is typically two orders of magnitude smaller than the triplet VEV, reflecting the expected suppression of doublet--triplet mixing.
+Note also that throughout the allowed region one finds $|\alpha| \sim v_\Delta / v_\Phi$, i.e., $\alpha$ is typically two orders of magnitude smaller than the triplet VEV, reflecting the expected suppression of doublet-triplet mixing.